FoamScience/FoamScience.github.io/_posts/2018-03-20-killer-quora-answers-on-openfoam.md

 * Makes people learn all sorts of things: Numerical analysis, C++ (even Python in my case) coding, and the physics of things.

-* Has a welcoming community that will help out if needed.
+* Has a welcoming community which will help out if needed.

-* Allows (and encourages) you to **read** the "source code" of all the libraries, solvers and utilities!!
+* Allows (and encourages) you to **read** the "source code" of all libraries, solvers and utilities!!
 Actually, this a big help even if you don't understand C++ at all!